International Development Program Concentration

 Careers in International Development

-An International Development concentration prepares International Relations graduate students to apply the skills they learn—including research, communication, assessment/evaluation, and quantitative analysis—in think tanks, nonprofits, consulting firms, international organizations, and government agencies.
+An International Development concentration prepares International Relations Online students to apply the skills they learn—including research, communication, assessment/evaluation, and quantitative analysis—in think tanks, nonprofits, consulting firms, international organizations, and government agencies.
 Potential career paths include positions as consultants, analysts, administrators, teachers, program/project managers, and others.

 Students may work within the field of international development in areas such as: